albertbayazidi/Emnist_letter_predictor/README.md

 ## Functionality
 The neural network was built using the PyTorch framework.
 It has one hidden layer of size 500, uses leakyReLu as its activation fuction, and stochastic gradient descent (SGD) as its optimizer.
+The loss function is CrossEntropyLoss and the guess was made using softmax.
 The code can be used with GPU and CPU.
 With a Google colaboratory account you can borrow a GPU for training, which reduces the time it takes with about 27% depending on the number of epochs.